kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 I describe the answers I'm considering and maybe ask clarifying questions.

-> "I'm having some difficulty coming up with an answer but at the top of my head I'd first ask the person I'm speaking with was born blind.
+> "I'm having some difficulty coming up with an answer but at the top of my head, I'd first ask the person I'm speaking with was born blind.
 If he is not then I'd point out the color of an item that is blue.
 End of story.
 If the person is born blind, then I would begin by explaining to the person that colors allow people who can see the ability to tell the difference between some items.
-For example it is common for work shoes to be black.
+For example, it is common for work shoes to be black.
 The color red is usually used for stop signs.
 The color green for go.
 And after we have established some context I will begin giving examples of items that are colored blue."

 Then I'd ask the interviewer if they are satisfied with my answer.